Super-Protocol/docs/docs/marketplace/guides/place-order.md

 ## Step 6.
 Manage the order

 Your order may take about 30 minutes to process if you used a model from Marketplace and up to one hour for uploaded models.
-You can check the order status in the **Order** screen.
+You can check the order status on the **Order** screen.
 When the model is deployed and available, you will see **Deployed** in the order status and **Online** in the tunnel's status.

 <img src={require('../images/order-online.png').default} width="auto" height="auto" border="1"/>
 <br/>